Dau Giay–Dalat Expressway

 The Dau Giay-Dalat Expressway (Đường cao tốc Dầu Giây–Đà Lạt) is a partially completed expressway in Vietnam.
 It will connect Dong Nai Province with Da Lat.
 It is a four-lane expressway with a maximum speed of 100 km/h, roughly paralleling National Road 20.
 The road is expected to be a strong stimulus for the development of Vietnam's Central Highlands region.

 Development

-The route yet to be built has been divided into three sections by the Ministry of Transport.
+The route yet to be completed has been divided into three sections by the Ministry of Transport.
 The investment budget is sourced from a mixture of Build, Operate and Transfer contracts, Japanese development loans from JICA and direct state investment.